nhsconnect/FHIR-END-OF-LIFE-API/pages/engage/engage_endoflife.md

 ## 1. Overview ##
-To support the End of Life National Minimum Dataset, this section explains the user stories and use cases that will (or possibly will) employ the FHIR resources that will be produced as part of delivery of this interoperability dataset.
+To support the End of Life (EoL) National Minimum Dataset, this section explains the user stories and use cases that will (or possibly will) employ the FHIR resources that will be produced as part of delivery of this interoperability dataset.
 The purpose of this document is to explain those user stories and use cases to those developing the FHIR resources and those technicians and clinicians that will be reviewing the FHIR resources as part of the INTEROPen curation process.
 The FHIR resources will be used to deliver both API “pull” of data from source systems and also messaging to “push” data to receiving systems.
-The nature of the fragmented delivery of EPaCCS across the NHS in England means that the implementation of the resources will depend upon what solutions are being employed locally.
+The nature of the fragmented delivery of electronic palliative care co-ordination systems (EPaCCS) across the NHS in England means that the implementation of the resources will depend upon what solutions are being employed locally.

 The first of type (FoT) implementation will be by the **One London** LHCRE.
-One London will offer U&EC users access to the data held with some London EPaCCS by using pointers stored within the London Health and Care Information Exchange (LHCIE).
+One London will offer urgent and emergency care (U&EC) users access to the data held with some London EPaCCS by using pointers stored within the London Health and Care Information Exchange (LHCIE).

 ## 2. Use Cases ##
 The required data flows are described as use cases.